KeatonBlue/KeatonBlue.github.io/_pages/about.md

 Previously, he earned a B.S. in Electrical Engineering from Brigham Young University with university honors.
 He was an undergraduate research student in Prof. Daniel Smalley's [Electro-Holography Lab](https://www.smalleyholography.org/).

-In addition to his academic work, Keaton is a media artist, [prolific DJ](https://soundcloud.com/keybluemusic) and producer of [electronic music](https://keyblue.bandcamp.com).
-He exploits obsolete hardware systems, such as retro sound ICs, to produce club-focused music.
+In addition to his academic work, Keaton is a media artist, [DJ](https://soundcloud.com/keybluemusic) and producer of [electronic music](https://keyblue.bandcamp.com).
+He exploits obsolete hardware systems, such as retro computers, to produce club-focused music.

 ### Research
 His research interests include holography, volumetric displays, human-computer interaction, integrated photonics, and calm technology.
 He approaches research from an integrated left–right brain perspective.